-Professor Susan Lamb is Professor, Vice Dean, and Executive Director, at the Centre for International Criminal Justice and International Humanitarian Law at the Jindal Global Law School.
-She previously served as a Senior Legal Officer for the United Nations Assistance to the Khmer Rouge trials in Phnom Penh, Cambodia and for the United Nations International Criminal Tribunal for Rwanda, Tanzania.
-In addition, she was an Appeals Counsel for the Office of the Prosecutor of the United Nations International Criminal Tribunal for the former Yugoslavia in The Hague, Netherlands.
-She received her Bachelor of Arts and Bachelor of Law degrees from the University of Otago in Dunedin, New Zealand and is admitted as a barrister and solicitor of the High Court of New Zealand.
+Professor Susan Lamb is a Professor, Vice Dean and Executive Director of the Centre for International Criminal Justice and International Humanitarian Law at the Jindal Global Law School in India.
+Prior to joining the JGLS, she had a 17 year career with various United Nations responses to atrocity crimes, serving as a Senior Legal Officer for the United Nations Assistance to the Khmer Rouge trials in Phnom Penh, Cambodia, as Chef de Cabinet forthe United Nations International Criminal Tribunal for Rwanda, Tanzania and in various capacities for the the United Nations International Criminal Tribunal for the former Yugoslavia in The Hague, Netherlands.
+She received her Bachelor of Arts and Bachelor of Law degrees from the University of Otago in Dunedin, New Zealand and undertook doctoral studies at Balliol College, Oxford in the mid 1990s as a Rhodes Scholar.
+She is admitted as a barrister and solicitor of the High Court of New Zealand.

-International Criminal Law: The course traces the historical origins of international criminal law and its sources, and its development through the jurisprudence of various international criminal tribunals, from Nuremberg to the International Criminal Court in The Hague.
-The course evaluates the applications and boundaries of international criminal law and the jurisdiction of international courts in respect of the principal international crimes (genocide, war crimes, crimes against humanity), as well as forms of criminal participation and defences.
-It also examines the procedural framework of international criminal justice and principles of sentencing which govern international crimes.
+International Criminal Law: The course traces the historical origins of international criminal law and its sources, and its development through the jurisprudence and practice of various international criminal tribunals, from Nuremberg to the International Criminal Court in The Hague.
+The course introduces students to the nature of the principal international crimes (genocide, war crimes, crimes against humanity), as well as forms of criminal participation and individual criminal responsibility.

-Transitional Law: This course explores various types of justice initiatives available to societies emerging from armed conflict or atrocity crimes, seeking to redress historic injustices or to achieve national reconciliation.
-It also examines mechanisms designed to ensure that the impact and legacy of international criminal tribunals, such as the International Criminal Court and ad hoc international criminal tribunals extend beyond the relatively few cases these tribunals can themselves adjudicate and seek instead to inspire local justice responses or contribute to the reinvigoration of national justice systems affected by armed conflict or suffering from other systemic weaknesses.
+Transitional Justice: This course explores various types of justice initiatives available to societies emerging from armed conflict or authoritarian regimes, seeking to redress historic injustices or to achieve national reconciliation.
+It studies responses such as truth and reconciliation commissions, commissions of enquiry, initiatives aimed at memorialization, and critically examines the supposed tension between peace and justice It also examines mechanisms designed to ensure that the impact and legacy of international criminal tribunals extend beyond the relatively few cases these tribunals can themselves adjudicate and the extent to which these can instead to inspire local justice responses or contribute to the reinvigoration of national justice systems affected by armed conflict or suffering from other systemic weaknesses.

 Professor Laurence Lustgarten is a Visiting Fellow at the Oxford Institute for Ethics, Law and Armed Conflict.
 He was a Professor Law at the University of Southampton and Warwick Law School, Queen’s University.